RGaneeva/00_Libft-School21/README.md

-LIBFT
+№ LIBFT

 School-21 (Ecole42) 'libft' project.
-Score 115/115
+Score 100/100

-Static library on C language with my own realization of some stdlib functions and a few additional training functions.
+Static library on C language with my own realization of some stdlib functions.